TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Fill out a Product Name at the top left and a SKU will be automatically produced at the bottom of the page (this will identify your product on our servers).

 ### Product Description:
-Fill out a product description that fully explains your product, its benefits, and how it works.
+Create a formated product description in an editor like Word or Google Docs and then paste it into the Product Description text-box.
+Read over it and do a final editing of the formatting to make sure it looks right.
+The product description should fully explain your product, its features, benefits, and how it works.
 Give as much detail as possible.

+### Images:
+Add images and/or videos one at a time.
+Most file common file types are accepted.
+You can also use online videos from YouTube via the URL link.

 ### Listing Types:
 Check all that apply to this product.
 Your product may fit into more than one Listing Type.